iz0eyj/LSSA/README.md

 The biggest challenge ahead lies in **semantic navigation across domains** — how a thought "lands" in a new context.
 Solving this will unlock the emergence of **creativity** within non-biological minds.

+## Learn More

+For a full technical comparison with existing AI architectures, see [What LSSA is About](./LSSA - what-is-about.md).

 ## Authorship & License

 Conceived and developed by **Federico Giampietro & Eva**